openyurtio/openyurt.io/docs/installation/openyurt-prepare.md

   type: ClusterIP
 ```

-### 2.3 Use CoreDNS DaemonSet
+### 4.2 Use CoreDNS DaemonSet

-The original CoreDNS is deployed by `DaemonSet`, please follow below steps to modify.
+The original CoreDNS is deployed by `DaemonSet`, please modify the settings manually (the CoreDNS image version can be adjusted to demand).
-1) change the coredns to your version;
-2) mount ConfigMap `yurt-tunnel-nodes` to pod；

 ```yaml
 apiVersion: apps/v1